NeuroTechX/learn.neurotechedu.com/pages/introtobci.md

 There have been different studies about the use of ECoG in BCI, but they are all limited to cases where surgery was needed to remove an epileptic focus.

-In one study (Schalk et al., 2008) for example, the researcher used ECoG to control a computer cursor in two dimensions.
+In one study [(5)](#references) for example, the researcher used ECoG to control a computer cursor in two dimensions.
 Five patients, in preparation of surgery for epilepsy, had a subdural array of electrodes implanted for 7-14 days.
 After a short training of less than 30 minutes, the patients have been able to control a cursor in two dimensions, with an average success rate of 53-73%.